 What I recommend instead is a tight description that includes a level of achievement, while cutting down on the volume of words, and incorporating an achievement that others cannot claim.

-Here are some examples taken from leadership resumes:
+Here are resume summary examples taken from interview-winning resumes:

 My advice?
 Pull in a prominent accomplishment, wrap some metrics around it, and add industry emphasis.